yegor256/blog/_posts/2014/jun/2014-06-09-objects-should-be-immutable.md

 }
 {% endhighlight %}

-Let's try to make two requests&mdash;the first with GET method and the second with POST:
+Let's try to make two requests---the first with GET method and the second with POST:

 {% highlight java %}